MarioSilvaPrada/prada-codes-blog/content/blog/first-steps-into-react-native.md

 React Native docs have an awesome step by step guide, to setting up your environment and for that reason, I won't try to improve that explanation.
 You can access it [here](https://reactnative.dev/docs/environment-setup) and follow the instructions:

 1. Choose "React Native CLI Quickstart"
-2. Choose your Development OS - if you are on a Windows, Linux or a Mac.
+2. Choose your Development OS - if you are on a Windows, Linux, or a Mac.
 3. Choose your Target OS - Do you want to develop for Android or IOS?
 If you want both, you need to follow both instructions.

 It's a lot of steps but the good thing is that you just need to do it once.